tkhamez/eve-srp/README.md

 ### Permissions

-Permissions are based on groups which are provided by the group provider which is configured by the `EVE_SRP_GROUP_PROVIDER` environment variable.
+Permissions are based on groups which are provided by a provider which is configured by the `EVE_SRP_PROVIDER` environment variable.

 Depending on which provider is used, the corresponding environment variables must be adapted, currently `EVE_SRP_NEUCORE_*` or `EVE_SRP_ESI_*` for the included providers.